bofm/sublime-a-file-icon/.github/CONTRIBUTING.md

 2. Add an example file that shows this icon to the `test` folder.
 3. Provide the icon in SVG format and put it in the `src/assets` directory.
 4. Add `icon` settings to the [src/icons.json](https://github.com/oivva/zz-file-icons/blob/dev/src/icons.json) file.
-5. Build it to test.
+5. Build and check if the icon looks good.
 6. It's recommended to add a link to the package which provides the syntax (see [PACKAGES.md](https://github.com/oivva/zz-file-icons/blob/dev/PACKAGES.md))

 > All that you need to add are the SVG icon, its settings and the example file(s).